How to Prevent Diabetes Complications

-At every visit, your health care provider will check your blood pressure.
-Your blood cholesterol level and triglycerides should be checked at your first visit and then at least annually -- and more often until target levels are achieved.
-An EKG should also be obtained as part of a complete medical record.
-Tell your doctor any personal risk factors you have for heart disease and work out a prevention plan that includes weight loss, regular exercise, stress management, as well as keeping your blood pressure, cholesterol, and triglycerides at normal levels.
+This is one of the most common diabetes complications.
+In office visits, your doctor may do tests that screen for heart disease to help you prevent serious problems.
+At every visit, he’ll check your blood pressure.
+He’ll probably test your blood for cholesterol level and triglycerides at your first visit.
+And he should do an EKG as part of a complete medical record.
+Learn more about your risks for heart disease.
+Does it run in your family?
+Do you smoke?
+Make a prevention plan that includes weight loss, regular exercise, and stress management, as well as keeping your blood pressure, cholesterol, and triglycerides at normal levels.

-For more detail, see WebMD's article Heart Disease and Diabetes.
+For more detail, see Heart Disease and Diabetes.

 - Sudden weakness on one side of the face or body